blue-button/connector/README.md

 Blue Button "Connector" web site.
 ---

+# NOTE: As of May 2017, the Connector website is essentially "deprecated."
+It will no longer be updated/maintained.

 ## API
 The Connector provides a simple public HTTP API.
 Check out the [API documentation](http://api.bluebuttonconnector.healthit.gov) or check out its [repository](https://github.com/blue-button/connector-API).